russellwhitaker/uap-clj/README.md

 Time taken: 0.082 seconds
 ```

-If you don't already have a source of useragent strings in form of SELECTable columns of useragent strings in an existing Hive table, you can populate an external table by copying a text file comprising user agent strings, one per line, to a temporary location in HDFS so you can test your newly registered UDFs:
+If you don't already have a source of useragent data in form of SELECTable columns of useragent strings in an existing Hive table, you can populate an external table by copying a text file comprising user agent strings, one per line, to a temporary location in HDFS:

 ```sql
 CREATE EXTERNAL TABLE raw_useragent(agent STRING)